camunda/blog.camunda.org/content/post/2017/06/camunda-bpm-custom-batch-1.0.0.md

 +++
 author = "Patrick Schalk"
 categories = ["Community"]
-date = "2017-06-28T16:30:00Z"
+date = "2017-06-29T16:30:00Z"
-tags = ["Release Note", "Batch"] title = "Camunda BPM Custom Batch 1.0.0 - new community extension"
+tags = ["Release Note", "Batch"] title = "Camunda BPM Custom Batch 1.0.0 - New Community Extension"

 +++

 Have you ever tried to create your own custom batch with Camunda BPM?
 Well, I did, and it was very time consuming and quite complex.
-There is no any really public API for this purpose.
+There isn't really a public API for this purpose.
-You have to work at entity level, and take care that batch configuration is saved to ACT_GE_BYTEARRAY database table.
+You have to work at the entity level and take care that batch configuration is saved to the ACT_GE_BYTEARRAY database table.

 That's why I've decided to create the [Camunda BPM Custom Batch](https://github.com/camunda/camunda-bpm-custom-batch) Extension.

-The goal of this extension is to provide a simple way of using the Camunda Batch functionality for your own purpose.
+The goal of this extension is to provide a simple way of using the Camunda Batch functionality for your own purposes.

-If you have no clue what Camunda Batch is for, it could be used to split a huge workload (e.g. like reassigning all tasks) into small asynchronous jobs.
+If you have no clue what Camunda Batch is for, it can be used to split a huge workload (e.g., like reassigning all tasks) into small asynchronous jobs.
-See official Camunda docs for more details: [Camunda Batch](https://docs.camunda.org/manual/7.6/user-guide/process-engine/batch/)
+See the official Camunda docs for more details: [Camunda Batch](https://docs.camunda.org/manual/7.7/user-guide/process-engine/batch/)

 <!--more-->

 # So How Does the Extension Work?

-The idea of the Camunda Batch is to separate the entire work called batch into smaller pieces called chunks First you have to define a job handler, which processes the batch chunks.
+The idea of the Camunda Batch is to separate the entire work called batch into smaller pieces called chunks.
+First you have to define a job handler, which processes the batch chunks.
 All the boilerplate work like creating batch jobs,
 saving and reading batch configuration is done in the abstract class `CustomBatchJobHandler`, which is part of the extension.